PipelineAI/pipeline/docs/quickstart/docker/README.md

 * `--input-host-path` and `--output-host-path` are available outside of the Docker container as Docker volumes
 * `--train-args` is used to specify `--train-files` and `--eval-files` and other arguments used inside your model
 * Inside the model, you should use PIPELINE_INPUT_PATH (`/opt/ml/input`) as the base path for the subpaths defined in `--train-files` and `--eval-files`
-* We automatically mount `https://github.com/PipelineAI/models` as `/root/samples/models` for your convenience
 * You can use our samples by setting `--input-host-path` to anything (ignore it, basically) and using an absolute path for `--train-files`, `--eval-files`, and other args referenced by your model
 * You can specify S3 buckets/paths in your `--train-args`, but the host Kubernetes Node needs to have the proper EC2 IAM Instance Profile needed to access the S3 bucket/path
 * Otherwise, you can specify ACCESS_KEY_ID and SECRET_ACCESS_KEY in your model code (not recommended_